-Birthday Flowers/Balloons - Students will not be permitted to receive flowers or balloons or other personal items at school on their birthday or other special occasion.
+Birthday Flowers/Balloons/Parties - Birthday parties shall not be held on school time.
+Parents should give advance notice if they want to send a birthday snack to school.
+Students will not be permitted to receive flowers or balloons or other personal items at school on their birthday or other special occasion.
+We ask that families refrain from sending flowers or balloons or other personal items to the school.